espcarlo27-byte/jce-cyber-lab/README.md

 # JCE Cyber Lab 🛡️

 ## Executive Summary

-This lab demonstrates my ability to design, deploy, and operate a full detection engineering and SOC workflow, including SIEM ingestion, endpoint telemetry, IDS alerting, detection tuning, and incident response documentation.
-It serves as both a technical learning environment and a professional cybersecurity portfolio.
+This cyber lab demonstrates my ability to design, deploy, and operate a full detection engineering and SOC workflow across network, endpoint, and identity layers.
+It contains end-to-end attack simulations, symbolic and real log evidence, Splunk detections, alerting pipelines, and MITRE-aligned validation.
+Each detection scenario has a **dedicated simulation folder (1:1 mapping)** to show reproducible hands-on results.

 ---